Welcome to the North Bay Nurse Practitioner-Led Clinic

 Make immunizations less painful for both you and your child

-According to a new study, most parents feel distress when watching their child get immunized.
+According to studies, most parents feel distress when watching their child get immunized.
 Here are some quick tips for a less painful immunization visit:

 - Know that it’s o.k. if you get anxious